-Luc Benyon, Communications Manager, video intelligence
+Luc Benyon, Head of Marketing, video intelligence

 Mobile is changing user video experiences before our very eyes.
 For consumers, mobility means video viewing whenever and wherever.
-For advertisers it heralds unprecedented data-driven possibilities.
+For advertisers, it heralds unprecedented data-driven possibilities.

 At Mobile World Congress 2017, brands and advertisers were naturally well-versed in the potential of delivering targeted video.
 But the techniques were still up for debate.
 Over the course of the discussions I saw, three interconnected trends emerged – personalization, conversation and context.

 With retargeting now common practice, users are used to seeing messages based on their shopping behaviors.

 An informal audience poll at ‘The Power of Personalization” panel revealed 80% were happy to receive ads on their mobile devices based on preference, location and activity history.

 Almost flipping targeting on its head, personalization refers to ad content that incorporates personal data into the creative.
 So far it has proven itself to be achievable and effective in display advertising, but when it comes to video, bespoke creative is much harder to iterate and automate.
 Nevertheless, if it increases engagement, advertisers will continue to search for ways to make it work.